 \begin{Corollary} Let $E$ be an elliptic curve over $\Q$ with squarefree conductor $N$ and without complex multiplication.
-Then, for all but finitely many primes $p$, the Galois deformation ring $\mathcal{R}_{E,p}$ is isomorphic to $\Z_p$. \end{Corollary} \begin{proof} It follows from Serre's open image theorem that the set of primes $p$ at which the residual representation $\bar{\rho}_{E,p}$ is absolutely irreducible is finite.
-It is easy to see that the set of primes $\Sigma(E)$ in the statement of Theorem \ref{section 4 main thm} is finite and the result follows from the theorem. \end{proof}
+Then, for all but finitely many primes $p$, the Galois deformation ring $\mathcal{R}_{E,p}$ is isomorphic to $\Z_p$. \end{Corollary} \begin{proof} It follows from Serre's open image theorem that the set of primes $p$ at which the residual representation $\bar{\rho}_{E,p}$ is not absolutely irreducible is finite.
+With this it is clear that the set of primes $\Sigma(E)$ in the statement of Theorem \ref{section 4 main thm} is finite and the result follows from the theorem. \end{proof}